ezramizrahi/banshee/README.md

 Scraping the 'now-playing' section of my local movie theatre's website.
 It doesn't contain any rating information or a detailed summary, so I use Puppeteer to grab the 'now playing' film titles and show times, and then scrape further information for each film from TMDB, e.g. rating and summary.
 Currently this is run twice a day via a Cron setting in the `scheduled-jobs.yml` workflow file.

 This data is then stored in a MongoDB Atlas collection, and exposed via a Netlify Function.
+The Netlify Function is tested using Postman.

 ### Built With/Uses:

 * Puppeteer
 * MongoDB
 * GitHub Actions
+* Postman

 ## Getting Started